chrissimpkins/recurse/README.md

 ## About

-The `recurse` executable is a cross-platform, command line file management tool with *default* recursive directory traversal and regular expression pattern matching support.
+The `recurse` executable is a cross-platform command line tool for file management with *default* recursive directory traversal and regular expression pattern matching support.
 It is built in Rust and tested against the stable, beta, and nightly Rust toolchains on GNU/Linux, macOS, and Windows platforms.

 Features are available through sub-commands of the `recurse` executable.
 Support currently includes:

+- `recurse contains`: identify valid UTF-8 encoded text file paths that match regular expression patterns
+- `recurse find`: identify lines and byte offsets that match regular expression patterns in valid UTF-8 encoded text files
 - `recurse walk`: recursive directory traversal file listings
-- `recurse contains`: identify text file paths with valid UTF-8 encoded Unicode scalar values that match regular expression patterns

-The following sub-commands are in development:
+The following features are in development:

-- [*coming in v0.3.0*] `recurse find`: identify lines in text files that match regular expression patterns.
-The initial implementation is available for testing as of commit [8bf65ee](https://github.com/chrissimpkins/recurse/commit/8bf65ee7ebe93ac6698001d860fcbd94ae1d138d)
-- [*coming in v0.4.0*] `recurse replace`: replace strings in text files that match regular expression patterns
+- [*coming in v0.4.0*] `recurse replace`: replace strings in text files that match regular expression patterns (issue #6)
+- [*coming in v0.5.0*] add optional canonical Unicode normalization support for text input to sub-commands that support text matching (issue #8)

 See the [Usage section](#usage) below for additional details.